-Even though SMART Reading isn’t in session, there are plenty of ways we can all continue to have fun with books in our lives!
+Even though we’re not reading together in-person this year, there are plenty of ways we can all continue to have fun with books in our lives!
 Whether you’re home with kids, working from home or otherwise, we think everyone can use some fun in their lives and the reminder that enjoyment of books can take place anytime, anywhere.

 We’ll use this page as a place to collect useful and uplifting resources.
 If you have ideas or resources to add, please email them to SMART@SMARTReading.org.
 Thank you!